Yowgf/software-reuse-tw/README.md

 ## Build and run

 This project uses `gradle`.
-The default gradle rules apply.
-For instance:
+The following gradle rules are actively used:

-- `gradle build` to build the .jar at `./build/libs/`
+- `gradle fatjar` to build the .jar at `./build/libs/`
 - `gradle test` to execute whatever test suites we have at the moment

 After this point, everything is old docs and might not be accurate